berthelemy/flisspowercounselling/_pages/03-counselling.md

 Initial meeting: £30 for 50 minutes.
 Subsequent meetings: £45 for 60 minutes

-I cannot offer any concessionary rates at the moment.
+I do not offer any concessionary rates at the moment.